-The sculptural collection called “waste” builds on my older work with natural materials such as branches, straw, etc. The common denominator is the thematic content focused on the decomposition of life forms, especially dead animals, that I have come in contact with from time to time during my life.
+The “Waste Collection” builds on his older works with natural materials such as branches, straw, etc. Its cardinal theme is the decomposition of life forms, especially dead animals, that I have encountered during my nature walks.

-The cycle is typical of a specific workflow, which I have called “transdigital sculpture.”
-It is a combination of digital, machine and craft technologies that interconnect across virtual and other realities.
-The object is constructed primarily in the virtual space of the mind, then converted into digital form and then materialized by a machine or modified by a physical postprocess.
+This sculptural collection follows a specific production method called “transdigital sculpture”.
+It combines digital, machine and craft technologies that interconnect across realities.
+The object is constructed primarily in the virtual space of the mind, then converted into digital form, materialised by a machine and finally physically modified by a classical sculpting post-process.

 “Transdigital sculpting is the closest to me because it covers all areas of my interest within the creating process”.

 The cycle opens the way to a technological experiment and enables me to learn about new aesthetic shape structures.
 The works from this collection are created in a limited amount and are available for purchase.

 - the artwork dimensions are 7,87 x 9,84 x 6,69 in